AlexKhymenko/ngx-permissions/README.md

 So whenever we try access state with param `id = 42` set to true additional check for permission `manager and utils` will be made.
 Otherwise only `ADMIN` will be required.

 > :fire: **Important**
-> Notice that function require to always return array or string of roles/permissions in order to work properly.
+> Notice that function must always return array or string of roles/permissions in order to work properly.

 Property redirectTo
 ----------------------------